Blog

 25/07/2024

-import { YouTube } from '@astro-community/astro-embed-youtube'; [JetBrains](https://www.jetbrains.com) is known for its variety of developer-focused IDEs, all based around its IntelliJ core.
-In recent years, they developed their own writer-focussed plugin, [Grazie](https://www.jetbrains.com/grazie/), for handling grammar and style guidance, [Writerside](https://www.jetbrains.com/writerside/) for a wide variety of tech writing tasks, and more recently, an AI assistant for writers.
-The company has also helped with community-maintained plugins such as those for [markdown](https://www.jetbrains.com/help/idea/markdown.html) and [asciidoc](https://plugins.jetbrains.com/plugin/7391-asciidoc).
-But then, a year o...
+JetBrains is known for its variety of developer-focused IDEs, all based around its IntelliJ core.
+In recent years, they developed their own writer-focussed plugin, Grazie, for handling grammar and style guidance, Writerside for a wide variety of tech writing tasks, and more recently, an AI assistant for writers.
+The company has also helped with community-maintained plugins such as those for markdown and asciidoc.
+But then, a year or so ago, JetBrains announced that Writerside would become a fully-fledged tech writing IDE.
+I've been using it on and off for some time, and in this post, I take a look at some of its features, recent updates, and related plugins.

 Tracking the words you write with WordCounter